Adamawa State: Geography

 Adamawa is one of the largest states of Nigeria and occupies about 36,917 square kilometers.
 It is bordered by the states of Borno to the northwest, Gombe to the west and Taraba to the southwest.
 Its eastern border forms the national eastern border with Cameroon.

-Topographically, it is a mountainous land crossed by the large river valleys – Benue, Gongola and Yedsarem.
-The valleys of the Mount Cameroon, Mandara Mountains and Adamawa Plateau form part of the landscape.
+Topographically, it is a mountainous land crossed by large river valleys – Benue, Gongola, and Yedsarem.
+The valleys of the Mount Cameroon, Mandara Mountains, and Adamawa Plateau form part of the landscape.

+Climate

-Climate Change
+Climate change

-A study conducted on climate change of three areas in Adamawa state of Nigeria in year 2012, that is Gyawana, Yola and Mubi, which represent the southern, central and northern senatorial zones of the state, has revealed that on a monthly basis, the mean temperature of these areas were on the rise while the annual rainfall were declining.
-Talking of rainfall in these areas at this period, there was delay in the start of rainfall, with a reduction in the length of rain fall in the areas.
+A study conducted on climate in 2012 in Nigeria's Adamawa state revealed monthly mean temperature rise in Gyawana, Yola, and Mubi, while annual rainfall declined.
+Delays in rainfall and reduced length of fall were observed in these areas.

-Contrarily, in recent times, the humidity and temperature of Adamawa state, especially during the dry season, begins in November, which is usually very hot.
+Contrarily, in recent times, the humidity and temperature of Adamawa state, especially during the dry season, begin to rise in November, which is usually very hot.
 The harmattan period is experienced between December and February every year.